-There are greater similarities in the properties of the transition elements of a horizontal row in contrast to the non-transition elements.
+There are greater horizontal similarities in the properties of the transition elements in contrast to the main group elements.
 However, some group similarities also exist.
 We shall first study the general characteristics and their trends in the horizontal rows (particularly 3d row) and then consider some group similarities.

-On what ground can you say that scandium (Z = 21) is a transition Example 4.1 element but zinc (Z = 30) is not?
+On what ground can you say that scandium (Z = 21) is a transition Example 8.1 element but zinc (Z = 30) is not?

-On the basis of incompletely filled 3d orbitals in case of scandium atom Solution in its ground state $(3d^{1})$, it is regarded as a transition element.
+On the basis of incompletely filled 3d orbitals in case of scandium atom in its ground state $(3d^1)$ , it is regarded as a transition element.
 On the other hand, zinc atom has completely filled d orbitals $(3d^{10})$ in its ground state as well as in its oxidised state, hence it is not regarded as a transition element.

-4.1 Silver atom has completely filled d orbitals $(4d^{10})$ in its ground state.
+8.1 Silver atom has completely filled d orbitals $(4d^{10})$ in its ground state.
 How can you say that it is a transition element?